-Today I want to talk about the effects of caffeine.
+Today I want to talk to you about everybody’s favorite crutch for better performance; caffeine.

 We all know it wakes us up and keeps us alert, but does caffeine help with focus?
 Can it improve our memory and mood?